remoshock/remoshock/README.md

 - **name**: A name to display in the user interface
 - **color**: A HTML color code used by the user interface
 - **transmitter_code**: The transmitter bit code.
 You can use a random value of exactly 9 bits.
 Or it can be the same code as your real device.
 Use network bit order.
 - **button**: The button number as used by the DXT remote (top right is 1, button left is 6).
 In E/P-mode the left side is code 0, and the right side is code 2.
-Button code 7 does work as well.
+Button code 7 works as well.

-There may be also be a section for the randomer, which is documented above.
+There may be sections for the randomizer, which are documented above.

 ## 🐞 Bugs and Feature Ideas

-Please report bugs and feature ideas as issues on https://github.com/pyshock/pyshock If you do not want to create an account on GitHub, you can also reach me at https://fetlife.com/conversations/new?with=1561493
+Please report bugs and feature ideas as issues on [https://github.com/pyshock/pyshock](https://github.com/pyshock/pyshock) If you do not want to create an account on GitHub, you can also reach me at https://fetlife.com/conversations/new?with=1561493